Are you curious about what NPS survey questions you can ask your customers?

 Based on your customers’ answers to your rating question, you can ask them the following open-ended questions to get valuable feedback.

 When you know the aspects of your business or product that your customers love, you can find new ways to enhance your product.
 You can build new features or optimize existing ones around customers’ interests.
-The question helps you do more of what works best for your customers.
+This NPS survey question helps you do more of what works best for your customers.

 What Do You Like the Least About Our (Product or Company Name)?